-Forward Counseling therapists utilize art therapy and play therapy techniques for children in counseling.
+Forward Counseling therapists utilize art therapy and play therapy techniques for children and adolescents in counseling.
 Play is a child’s natural language.
 Our therapists utilize this evidenced based intervention to address focus and concentration issues, behavior issues, mood instability, and trauma resolution.

 We use a family systems approach when working with children to resolve a range of issues such as:

 Child Therapy is Family Therapy

 The family systems theory is a theory introduced by Dr. Murray Bowen that suggests that individuals cannot be understood in isolation from one another, but rather as a part of their family, as the family is an emotional unit.
 Families are systems of interconnected and interdependent individuals, none of whom can be understood in isolation from the system.

 According to Bowen, a family is a system in which each member had a role to play and rules to respect.
 Members of the system are expected to respond to each other in a certain way according to their role, which is determined by relationship agreements.
 Within the boundaries of the system, patterns develop as certain family member's behavior is caused by and causes other family member's behaviors in predictable ways.
 Maintaining the same pattern of behaviors within a system may lead to balance in the family system, but also to dysfunction.
 For example, if a husband is depressive and cannot pull himself together, the wife may need to take up more responsibilities to pick up the slack.
 The change in roles may maintain the stability in the relationship, but it may also push the family towards a different equilibrium.
 This new equilibrium may lead to dysfunction as the wife may not be able to maintain this overachieving role over a long period of time.

 There are eight interlocking concepts in Dr. Bowen's theory:

 Triangles: The smallest stable relationship system.
 Triangles usually have one side in conflict and two sides in harmony, contributing to the development of clinical problems.